pantopic/turbokube/README.md

 ## Why Turbo?

-A *turbo charger* works by compressing air before it enters the engine cylinder of a car so that more fuel can be burnt on every stroke, increasing horsepower.
+A *turbo charger* works by compressing air before it enters the engine cylinder of a car so that more fuel can be burnt on every stroke, increasing horsepower without the weight increase associated with adding more cylinders.

-*TurboKube* is like a turbo charger because it amplifies load on a Kubernetes control plane by enabling one node in *Cluster A* to present itself as a hundred nodes to *Cluster B* (the cluster under load).
+*TurboKube* is like a turbo charger because it amplifies the load on a Kubernetes control plane by enabling one node in *Cluster A* to present itself as one hundred nodes in *Cluster B* (the cluster under load).

 ## Architecture

 [<img alt="Architectural diagram of TurboKube" title="Click to open on draw.io" src="junk/turbokube.draw.io.png"/>](https://app.diagrams.net/#Uhttps://raw.githubusercontent.com/pantopic/turbokube/refs/heads/main/junk/turbokube.draw.io.png)

 *Control Plane A* schedules [Virtual Kubelet](https://virtual-kubelet.io/) containers as pods in an autoscaling pool of worker nodes.
+Each Virtual Kubelet operates a mock provider (TurboKube).
 Those Virtual Kubelets connect to *Control Plane B*, joining the cluster as available nodes.

 *Control Plane B* schedules Pods to the Virtual Kubelets.

-Each Virtual Kubelet operates a mock provider (TurboKube).

-The pods scheduled to the Virtual Kubelets are "fake" because they don't exececute in any real sense since the Virtual Kubelet doesn't have a container runtime.
-The Virtual Kubelet provider simulates the behavior of a running container including healthchecks, metrics, etc.
+The pods scheduled to the Virtual Kubelets are real to *Cluster B* but "fake" to *Cluster A* because the pods don't exececute anything in any real sense.
+The Virtual Kubelet doesn't have a container runtime in which to run the containers in the pod spec.
+Instead, the provider simulates the behavior of a running container including healthchecks, metrics, etc.

-This allows us to simulate a 10,000 node cluster using only a handful nodes.
+This allows us to simulate a 10,000 node cluster using only a handful virtual machines.

 *Control Plane B* is the system under test.
 All of this is orchestrated with Terraform and a bunch of manually applied shell scripts.

 After the system is provisioned, performance tests are run using [kube-burner](https://github.com/kube-burner/kube-burner) (wip).